Skip to main content

-In the most recent range maps, FWC biologists used objective, data-driven methods to map Florida black bear range state-wide.
+In the most recent range maps, FWC biologists used objective, data-driven methods to map Florida black bear range statewide and compared it to range from the prior decade.
 They used multiple data sources and subsampling techniques to reduce potential biases and sophisticated spatial analyses to draw range boundaries and differentiate several levels of occurrence.
+The methods and results were published in Scheick, B. K., M. A. Barrett, and D. Doran-Myers.
+2023.
+Change in black bear range and distribution in Florida using two decadal datasets from 2001–2020.
+Journal of Wildlife Management 87(4):e22394.

-Bear researchers first collect location data from multiple sources across the state in a 10-year period (most recently, 2009-2018).
-Each data point includes a known bear location and date.
-Datasets include:
+To summarize that publication, bear researchers first collected location data from multiple sources across the state in a 10-year period (2011-2020).
+Each data point included a known bear location and date.
+Datasets included:

 FWC Bear Management Data